Gifts in Honor of Friends or Family

 Stocks, Mutual Funds and Bonds

 Making a gift of stocks, mutual funds or bonds can provide you with a double tax benefit.
 When you give these types of securities to the CWC, you avoid capital gains taxes on the increased value and also receive a tax deduction for the full fair market value of your gift.

 Gifts of Real Estate

-Donating land or a house to CWC is a way for you to receive tax benefits on the appreciated value while avoiding capital gains taxes that may result from sale of the property.
-CWC accepts gifts of land to be conserved in perpetuity or gifts of property to be sold and the proceeds spent on local land conservation.
+Donating land or a house to the CWC is a way for you to receive tax benefits on the appreciated value, while avoiding capital gains taxes that may result from sale of the property.
+The CWC accepts gifts of land conserved in perpetuity or gifts of property for eventual sale.
+The proceeds are spent on local land conservation.

 Passing retirement account assets to your heirs can trigger significant income taxes and estate taxes.
-Designating the CWC as the beneficiary of all or a part of your retirement accounts may be a way to reduce or eliminate these tax obligations.
+Designating the CWC as the beneficiary of all or a part of your retirement accounts may reduce or eliminate these tax obligations.

 Estate Planning Gifts

-When you include the Chippewa Watershed Conservancy in your estate planning, you are making it possible for future generations to enjoy the clean water, open space and wildlife habitat that we experience.
-You gift will assure that CWC has the resources to honor our commitment to protect and steward lands in perpetuity.
-There may be significant tax benefits for you and your family when a charitable gift is included in your estate plan.
+When you include the Chippewa Watershed Conservancy in your estate planning, you make it possible for future generations to enjoy the clean water, open space and wildlife habitat that we experience.
+Your gift assures that the CWC has the resources to honor our commitment to protect and steward lands in perpetuity.
+When a charitable gift is included in your estate plan, significant tax benefits may result for you and your family.
 Here are a few examples of ways that others like you have chosen to make a gift to the future:

 This type of trust can provide income to you, your spouse and others.
-Upon death, a certain amount or percentage of your estate will pass to your heirs and the balance can be donated to CWC to eliminate or reduce capital gains taxes.
+Upon death, a certain amount or percentage of your estate will pass to your heirs, and the balance donated to the CWC to eliminate or reduce capital gains taxes.